mgedmin/check-python-versions/README.rst

     $ check-python-versions --help
     usage: check-python-versions [-h] [--version] [--expect VERSIONS]
+                                 [--skip-non-packages]
                                  [where [where ...]]

     verify that supported Python versions are the same in setup.py, tox.ini, .travis.yml and appveyor.yml

     positional arguments:
       where                directory where a Python package with a setup.py and other files is located

     optional arguments:
       -h, --help           show this help message and exit --version            show program's version number and exit --expect VERSIONS    expect these versions to be supported, e.g. --expect 2.7,3.4-3.7
+      --skip-non-packages  skip arguments that are not Python packages without warning about them

 If run without any arguments, check-python-versions will look for a setup.py in the current working directory.